Gamecat9999/Python-Duinocoin-Faucet/README.md

-This is a python duinnocoin faucet developed by lucasz.
+This is a python duinocoin faucet developed by lucasz.
 Idk how to run and no support provided.